lyngklip/structjs/README.md

 The 'p' format character encodes a “Pascal string”, meaning a short variable-length string stored in a fixed number of bytes, given by the count.
 The first byte stored is the length of the string, or 255, whichever is smaller.
 The bytes of the string follow.
 If the string passed in to `pack_into()` is too long (longer than the count minus 1), only the leading count-1 bytes of the string are stored.
 If the string is shorter than `count-1`, it is padded with null bytes so that exactly count bytes in all are used.
 Note that for `unpack_from()`, the `'p'` format character consumes count bytes, but that the string returned can never contain more than 255 characters.

-For the '?' format character, the return value is either `true` or `false`.
+For the `'?'` format character, the return value is either `true` or `false`.
 When packing, the truth value of the argument object is used.
-Either 0 or 1 in the native or standard bool representation will be packed, and any non-zero value will be True when unpacking.
+Either 0 or 1 in the native or standard bool representation will be packed, and any non-zero value will be `true` when unpacking.

 ###Examples:
 A basic example of packing/unpacking three integers: